muon2998/MSRS/README.md

 LMEM is able to:
 - Ensure good and bad abstracts are well-differentiated, unlike in the z-scores
 - Account for judge bias, an estimation of within-judge correlation, i.e. how correlated are the scores across abstracts for the same judge.
-- Introduce shrinkage into the model for the random effect, which reduce statistical error
+- Introduce shrinkage into the model for the random effect, which helps reduce some statistical error

 ## Running LMEM in R

 ## Resources